joelsoloman/git_demo/Hello.md

 use . instead of <filename> to add everything

-git log - Gives the information of the commits
+git log --oneline --decorate - Gives the information of the commits

 git checkout -b add-files

 This helps in creating a new branch || dont use -b if not creating

+Making another change by editing and commiting again